nobodyishappy/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page (the User Guide).

 ![help message](images/helpMessage_v1.3a.PNG)